Jon Wynne-Tyson

 Jon Linden Wynne-Tyson (6 July 1924 – 26 March 2020) was an English author, publisher, Quaker, activist and pacifist, who founded Centaur Press in 1954.
 He ran Centaur Press from his home in Sussex and was a distinguished independent publisher.
-He authored books on animal rights and vegetarianism.
+He wrote books on animal rights and vegetarianism.
 At one time Wynne-Tyson held the title of "King of Redonda", a literary title referencing a small island.

 Life and writings

-Jon Linden Wynne-Tyson was born in Hampshire, England on 6 July 1924.
+Jon Linden Wynne-Tyson was born in Hampshire, England, on 6 July 1924.
 His mother was Esmé Wynne-Tyson, a former child actress and writer, and his father was Linden Charles Tyson, an officer in the Royal Air Force.
-He attended Brighton College, but left at age 15, when his father could not longer afford the school fees after rejoining the RAF, on the outbreak of World War II.
-Wynne-Tyson was registered as a conscientious objector, so did not fight in the war, instead working as a market gardener with other pacifists and Quakers.
+He attended Brighton College but left at age 15, when his father could not longer afford the school fees after rejoining the RAF, on the outbreak of World War II.
+Wynne-Tyson was registered as a conscientious objector so did not fight in the war, instead working as a market gardener with other pacifists and Quakers.

-In 1950, Wynne-Tyson married Joan Stanton, they had a daughter together.
+In 1950 Wynne-Tyson married Joan Stanton and they had a daughter.
 In 1956, after their divorce, he married Jennifer Tyson (no relation); they also had a daughter.

-In 1985, he received the Animal Rights Writing Award from the International Society for Animal Rights.
-His work The Extended Circle, was endorsed by animal rights philosophers Tom Regan and Peter Singer.
+In 1985 he received the Animal Rights Writing Award from the International Society for Animal Rights.
+His work The Extended Circle was endorsed by animal rights philosophers Tom Regan and Peter Singer.

-In 1989, Wynne-Tyson published the play Marvellous Party about his mother and a visit from her close friend Noël Coward.
-He later adapted it into a radio play which was broadcast on the BBC world service in May 1994.
+In 1989 Wynne-Tyson published the play Marvellous Party about his mother and a visit from her close friend Noël Coward.
+He later adapted it into a radio play, which was broadcast on the BBC world service in May 1994.

 His last book was an autobiography entitled Finding the Words: A Publishing Life, which focused on his life in publishing.
 His autobiography also details the friendship between his mother and Noël Coward.

-In 2016, he became a patron of Quaker Concern for Animals.
+In 2016 he became a patron of Quaker Concern for Animals.

-Wynne-Tyson died on 26 March 2020, at the age of 95.
+Wynne-Tyson died on 26 March 2020 at the age of 95.